Property Manager

 When in doubt, consult the lease agreement

 If a recurring complaint continues to cause headaches for tenants and property management alike, never be afraid to sit down and consult the lease with each neighbor individually.
 Many leases have a section outlining behavior requirements for tenants, restrictions against smoking, noise levels, pets, illegal activities, and more.
 Also, renters are entitled to basic tenant rights, which must be respected.
-Consulting a lease with a complaining tenant can eliminate many of the “he said, she said” gray areas that occur during disputes between neighbors.
+Consulting a lease with a complaining tenant can eliminate many of the “he said, she said” gray areas that occur during disputes between landlord and tenant and among neighbors.